-Lemma \ref{lem_geo_dich} has been developped in the thesis of Pauline Godillon \cite[Section III.1.5]{Godillon_these} and is inspired by the exponential dichotomy discussed by Coppel in \cite{Coppel}.
-Just as it is explained in \cite{Coppel}, to better understand the meaning of this lemma, it is interesting to see that the inequalities \eqref{in_geo_dich_+_1} and \eqref{in_geo_dich_+_2} imply that for all $\xi\in \C^{(p+q)d}$
+Lemma \ref{lem_geo_dich} has been developped in the thesis of Lafitte-Godillon \cite[Section III.1.5]{Godillon_these} and is inspired by the exponential dichotomy discussed by Coppel in \cite{Coppel}.
+As it is explained in \cite[Chapter 2]{Coppel}, to better understand the meaning of this lemma, it is interesting to see that the inequalities \eqref{in_geo_dich_+_1} and \eqref{in_geo_dich_+_2} imply that for all vector $\xi\in \C^{(p+q)d}$, there holds:

 The first inequality implies that there exists a $dp$-dimensional subspace of solutions $(W_j)_{j\in \Z}$ of the dynamical system \eqref{syst_dyn} which converge exponentially fast toward $0$ at $+\infty$ (and which thus belong to $\ell^2(\N)$).
-The second inequality translates to the fact that there exists a supplementary of the previous subspace of solutions for which the solutions explode exponentially as $j$ tends towards $+\infty$.
+The second inequality translates to the fact that there exists a supplementary of the previous subspace of solutions for which the solutions explode exponentially at $+\infty$.
 Thus, $Q_U^+(z)$ plays a similar role for the dynamical system \eqref{syst_dyn} as any projector for which the range is $E^+_s(z)$ (for instance the spectral projector $P_s^+(z)$) for the dynamical system \eqref{systDyn+}.
 The same kind of conclusion can be achieved with $Q^-_U$ for the behavior at $-\infty$.

 Thus, the construction of those two projectors $Q^\pm_U$ is fundamental to study the solutions $(W_j)_{j\in\Z}$ of \eqref{syst_dyn} that converge toward $0$ as $j$ tends to $\pm\infty$, i.e. the elements of the set $E^\pm(z)$ defined by \eqref{def:Epm}.
-We will see in Lemma \ref{lem_id_E0} that the projectors $Q_U^\pm(z)$ allow to completely characterize the elements of the vectors spaces $E^\pm_0(z)$.
+We will see in Lemma \ref{lem_id_E0} that the projectors $Q_U^\pm(z)$ allow to characterize the elements of the vector spaces $E^\pm_0(z)$.